mvexel/next_global_entry/readme.md

 This script uses the new (2017-10) but undocumented API at `https://ttp.cbp.dhs.gov/schedulerapi/slots/asLocations` to inform you of Global Entry interview openings.

+*There is [another project](https://github.com/oliversong/goes-notifier) on GitHub that used to accomplish the same thing, but the new DHS web site broke it.
+I found it only after I got this thing working, so I thought I'd post this anyway for whomever may benefit from it.*

 ## Setup

 - If you don't have a Twilio account, [create one]() for free, and create a free [phone number](https://www.twilio.com/console/phone-numbers).
 This is where your texts will originate from.